Jannos-443/PRTG-LoggedOnUser/README.md

 ## Project Details

-Using WinRM and WMI this script counts logged on users You can exclude users or include only one or two users.
+Using WinRM and WMI this script counts logged on users.

+You can exclude users or include only one or two users.

 ## HOW TO